Featured

 • Submit Complaint: Once all information is provided, submit the complaint for review.

-A well-documented submission can significantly improve your takedown success rate, especially when supported by side-by-side comparisons and clear product identifiers.
+A well-documented submission can dramatically improve your takedown success rate, especially when supported by side-by-side comparisons and clear product identifiers.

 Step 4: Monitor and Respond